Crystal growing technologies

 > Precise control of the crystal cooling rate reduces thermal stress

-> Has a lower defect density when compared to Czochralski method
+> Lower defect density compared to the Czochralski method

-> Possibility to grow larger crystals than Czochralski
+> Capability to grow larger crystals than with the Czochralski method

 Disadvantages:

-> Unstable speed of growth because of heat exchange changes limits the growth rate
+> Unstable growth speed due to changes in heat exchange, which limits the growth rate